apsillers/html5-netrek/README.md

 #HTML5 Netrek Client#

 This is a HTML5 browser-based client for the game [Netrek](http://www.netrek.org/).
-It includes:
+The project includes:

   1. client-side files, including JavaScript code that uses socket.io

-  2. `server.node.js`, a Socket.io-to-TCP proxy which can also serve content.
-(This may be replaced with websockify, since it does nearly the same thing, and might handle errors more gracefully.)
+  2. `server.node.js`, a Socket.io-to-TCP proxy which can also serve Web content.
 The proxy is necessary for the client to connect, since a browser cannot directly connect to a raw Netrek TCP server/socket.

 **To see a live demo, visit http://trekproxy.nodester.com/**